thradams/cake/ownership.md

   obj_owner
 ```

 > The exactly name of the new qualifiers still not defined.
 It can be something like `_Owner` or just `owner`.
-In any case, my suggestion is to have macros for each qualifier to to be able to compile the same source code in compilers that don't support ownership checks.
+My suggestion is to have macros for each qualifier to to be able to compile the same source code in compilers that don't support ownership checks.

-The **owner** qualifier can be used when declaring a variable to indicate that its value represents a reference to a resource that must be released exclusively through that reference.
+The **owner** qualifier can be used when declaring a object to indicate that it has a reference to other object which lifetime can be controlled by it.
+The owner object assumes the  ownership of the lifetime of the referenced object.

-The **view** qualifier is the default for any variable, indicating that the variable is not responsible for releasing a resource, even if it has access to it.
+The **view** qualifier is the default for any object, indicating that the variable is not responsible for releasing referenced object.

 View qualified objects does not control the lifetime of the resource, which must exist beyond the lifespan of the view qualified object itself.

 The **owner** qualifier, when used with a pointer, indicates that the pointer assumes ownership of the pointed object and its associated memory.

 For this reason, when converting a owner pointer to `void*`, only the ownership of the memory is moved.